Guide

 • Implement strict receipt requirements for all petty cash transactions and reconcile the fund monthly to maintain accurate records and comply with tax obligations.

-• Utilise accounting software to streamline petty cash tracking and reconciliation, making it easier to categorise expenses and maintain proper financial records.
+• Use accounting software to simplify petty cash tracking and reconciliation, making it easier to categorise expenses and maintain proper financial records.

 What is petty cash?

-Petty cash is a small amount of cash that a business keeps on hand for minor, day-to-day expenses.
-It's for those times when using a credit card or writing a cheque isn't practical, like buying coffee for a client meeting or paying for a small delivery.
+Petty cash is a small amount of cash your business keeps on hand for minor, day-to-day expenses.
+It covers purchases where using a credit card or writing a cheque isn't practical, such as buying coffee for a client meeting or paying for a small delivery.

-Think of it as a convenient float for small, immediate needs, helping you avoid the hassle of formal payment processes for every little purchase.
+It's a convenient float for immediate needs, helping you skip formal payment processes for every little purchase.

 How much petty cash should you keep?

-Consider how often your team makes small purchases.
-If you find you're replenishing the fund too frequently, you can increase the amount.
-The key is to find a balance that keeps things running smoothly without tying up too much cash.
+The right amount depends on how often your team makes small purchases.
+If you're replenishing the fund too frequently, increase the amount.
+If cash sits unused, reduce it.
+The goal is to keep things running smoothly without tying up too much cash.

 How does petty cash work?

-Setting up your petty cash fund involves these accounting steps:
+Setting up your petty cash fund involves four accounting steps:

-- create the fund – take cash from your bank account (for example, $200)
+1. Create the fund: Withdraw cash from your bank account (for example, $200)

-- record the debit – enter the amount in your petty cash account
+2. Record the debit: Enter the amount in your petty cash account

-- record the credit – show the withdrawal from your bank account
+3. Record the credit: Show the withdrawal from your bank account

-- note the purpose – mark that the funds are designated for petty cash
+4. Note the purpose: Mark that the funds are designated for petty cash

 The petty cash reimbursement process works in two ways:

-- Employee pays for expense with personal money
+1. Employee pays for the expense with personal money

-- Employee brings receipt to petty cash custodian
+2. Employee submits the receipt to the petty cash custodian

-- Custodian records expense in petty cash book
+3. Custodian records the expense in the petty cash book

-- Custodian reimburses employee from petty cash fund
+4. Custodian reimburses the employee from the petty cash fund

-- Employee requests cash in advance for expected expense
+1. Employee requests cash in advance for the expected expense

-- Custodian provides money from petty cash fund
+2. Custodian provides money from the petty cash fund

-- Custodian records the expense in petty cash book
+4. Custodian records the expense in the petty cash book

 Replenishing your petty cash fund

-- Calculate shortfall: Determine how much cash is needed to restore the fund
+2. Calculate the shortfall: Determine how much cash restores the fund to its original amount

-- Submit documentation: Send petty cash book and receipts to your bookkeeper
+3. Submit documentation: Send the petty cash book and receipts to your bookkeeper

-- Receive new cash: Get replacement funds from the bank
+4. Receive new cash: Collect replacement funds from the bank

 How bookkeepers handle accounting

-If you're a one-person business, or just have a couple of employees, you're probably going to do all of this on your own.
-You're going to hand out the cash, collect the receipts, and track everything in the petty cash book.
-You're also going to go to the bank to get more cash and update your accounting records.
+If you're a one-person business or have just a couple of employees, you'll handle all of this yourself: handing out cash, collecting receipts, tracking transactions in the petty cash book, visiting the bank for replenishment, and updating your accounting records.

 How to record petty cash

-Petty cash recording tracks every transaction in and out of your cash fund to maintain accurate financial records.
-The process is straightforward and becomes routine with practice.
-Using accounting software like Xero simplifies the entire process.
+Recording petty cash means tracking every transaction in and out of your cash fund to maintain accurate financial records.

-- Petty cash voucher: Document each expense with the business purpose, amount, date, and employee name (if applicable).
-Always obtain a receipt when possible.
+• Petty cash voucher: This form documents each expense with the business purpose, amount, date, and employee name.
+Attach a receipt whenever possible.

-- Petty cash book: Maintain a running record of your fund balance by documenting all cash additions and expense payments with dates, amounts, and purposes.
+• Petty cash book: A running record of your fund balance showing all cash additions and expense payments with dates, amounts, and purposes.

-- General ledger entries: Record petty cash expenses by crediting your petty cash account and debiting the relevant expense category.
+• General ledger entries: Accounting records that credit your petty cash account and debit the relevant expense category.
 For example, buying $20 worth of pencils means crediting petty cash $20 and debiting office supplies $20.

 Example of petty cash book or spreadsheet format